MalekAnas6/Banking-application/README.md

 - Event-driven programming using Windows Forms in C#
 - GUI design logic in a desktop application

+## 📦 Repository Information

+📌 **Important Note:**
+This repository was created **solely for sharing and presentation purposes**.

+The actual development process took place in a separate private repository where all team members collaborated.
+However, due to **branching complications, multiple conflicting merges, and messy version history**, a clean and organized version of the project was prepared in this new repository.

+✅ This version is functionally the same as the original one, but has a cleaner structure and history to make it easier to view and navigate.

 ## 💡 Disclaimer

 > 🔹 Some logic and behaviors within the system **may not make sense** from a real-world perspective.
 This is intentional, as the goal was to **apply and demonstrate OOP concepts** rather than build a production-ready app.